Best Therapy for Panic Disorder: 5 Proven Approaches

 ACT offers a different angle on panic disorder.
 Rather than directly challenging catastrophic thoughts (as CBT does), ACT focuses on changing your relationship to those thoughts and sensations.

-Best for: People who resonate with mindfulness-based approaches, those who have not responded to traditional CBT, individuals whose panic is maintained primarily by experiential avoidance rather than specific catastrophic beliefs
+Best for: People who resonate with mindfulness-based approaches, those for whom thought-challenging feels forced, panic maintained primarily by experiential avoidance.

-Typical duration: 12 to 16 sessions
+Typical duration: 12 to 16 sessions.

 4. EMDR for Trauma-Triggered Panic